Definitions for TFSA

 - Common-law partner

-This applies to a person who is not the holder's spouse, with whom the holder is living in a conjugal relationship, and to whom at least one of the following situations applies.
+a person who is not your spouse, with whom the holder is living in a conjugal relationship, and to whom at least one of the following situations applies.
 He or she:

-- has been living with the holder in such a relationship for at least 12 continuous months;
+- has been living with you in a conjugal relationship and this current relationship has lasted at least 12 continuous months;

 - is the parent of the holder's child by birth or adoption; or